Journal Article Summary Prompts: 15 Templates That Beat "TL;DR My Paper"

 Prompts that summarize a journal article without flattening it — IMRAD-aware, methods-honest, limitation-aware, with citation-ready output for lit reviews and reading logs.

 “Summarize this paper” produces middle-school book reports — wrong audience, wrong depth.
-These 15 prompts respect IMRAD structure, surface methods honestly, and produce outputs you can paste into a literature matrix, a reading log, or a one-paragraph annotation.
+Worse, it invites the exact failure that gets researchers in trouble: invented numbers and fake citations.
+A November 2025 audit of GPT-4o-generated mental-health research found 19.9% of citations entirely fabricated and roughly two-thirds either fabricated or factually wrong.
+The 15 prompts below respect IMRAD structure, surface methods honestly, and force the model to quote only what is in front of it, so you get outputs you can paste into a literature matrix, a reading log, or a one-paragraph annotation without poisoning your own work.

 Who this is for